freevariable/Fulgance/README.md

 - Weather is not supported yet
 - Steam engines fully replenish water and coal at all stations on their way

+#### Signals placement
+- *Main branches* must start by a type 1 or type 2 (succeeded by a type 5) and terminate by a type 1 or type 2 (preceded by a type 3) signal.
+See for example: LondonCentral/segments/Epping/SIGs.txt
+- *Sidings must* start with a type 4D signal and terminate with a type 4C signal (preceded by a type 6 signal)
+- *Secondary branches* and *garages* diverging from a main branch must start with a 4C signal and terminate with a type 1 or type 2 signal (preceded by a type 3).
+See for exemple: ParisLine1/segments/FontenayExit/SIGs.txt
+- *Secondary branches* and *garages* converging towards a main branch must start with a type 1 or 2 signal (succeeded by a type 5) and terminate with a type 4C signal (preceded by a type 6).
+See for exemple: LondonCentral/segments/WestActon/SIGs.txt

 #### Signalling guide
 The following on-track signals are implemented:
 - [x]  *Type 1*: this is the usual 3-aspect signal.
 The possible states are: VL (green, all clear), A (yellow, prepare to stop at next signal) and C (red, impassable stop).